logicalclocks/hopsworks-tutorials/advanced_tutorials/fraud_cheque_detection/README.md

 ## 👨🏻‍🏫 Overview

 The Cheque Fraud Detection project is designed to identify fraudulent cheques and provide detailed explanations for each validation.
-The project encompasses three main components: feature pipeline, training pipeline, and inference pipeline.
+The project encompasses three main components: a feature pipeline, a training pipeline, and an inference pipeline.

 [Helper video describing how to implement the Cheque Fraud Detection system](https://www.youtube.com/watch?v=0H-XJ5qLFyA&t=1s)